VNH is Dartmouth Health’s preferred provider and most trusted choice for compassionate and collaborative hospice and home health care.

 • Symptomatic despite optimal treatment with diuretics and vasodilators

-• Recurrent CHF, NYHA Class III or IV
+• Recurrent CHF, NYHA Class III or Class IV

 • Arrhythmias are resistant to treatment